 Elizabeth Colomba (b.
 1976) Daphne, 2015 Oil and gold leaf on canvas 36× 24 in.
 The Studio Museum in Harlem; Museum purchase with funds provided by Neda Young 2017.2

-In her series “Mythology,” Elizabeth Colomba continues in a long tradition of artists looking to Greek mythology for inspiration.
-Here, she references the tale of the nymph (a woman-like mythological creature) Daphne and the gods Cupid and Apollo.
-Colomba reshapes the myth by positioning a black woman as the primary subject of the painting, thereby countering the erasure of black bodies from historical narratives.
-In Daphne, Colomba represents the nymph with an arrow in her hand, statuettes of Cupid and Apollo on the table behind her, and further in the background, the branches of a laurel tree, into which Daphne magically transforms during the final events of the myth.
+In her series “Mythology,” Elizabeth Colomba continues a long tradition of artists looking to Greek mythology for inspiration.
+Here, she references the tale of the naiad (a freshwater nymph) Daphne and the gods Cupid and Apollo.
+Colomba reshapes the myth by positioning a Black woman as the primary subject of the painting, thereby countering the erasure of Black bodies from Classical antiquity narratives.
+In Daphne, Colomba represents the naiad holding an arrow, Apollo's lyre as the pedestal of the table behind her, and, further in the background, the branches of a laurel tree, into which Daphne is transformed during the climax of her story.